 If you’ve made a loss on the disposal instead of a gain

-If you make a loss on the disposal of your home and you would have got Private Residence Relief if you had made a gain, your loss won’t be an allowable loss and you won’t be able to offset it against any gains you’ve made.
-If you would have got partial relief, part of your loss won’t be allowable and that part should be calculated in the same way as you would have calculated the partial relief if you had made a gain.
+If you make a loss on the disposal of your home and you would have got Private Residence Relief if you had made a gain, your loss will not be an allowable loss and you will not be able to offset it against any gains you’ve made.
+If you would have got partial relief, part of your loss will not be allowable and that part should be calculated in the same way as you would have calculated the partial relief if you had made a gain.